Metadata might only have 8 letters, but it’s a huge topic in book publishing.

 Yes, this is longer than our usual Front Edge columns.
 That’s because our staff spends untold hours covering Metadata 101 with our authors.
 In the future, we will invite authors to begin with this overview.

-Metadata 101: What Is Book Metadata?
+What Is Book Metadata?

 Let’s start at the beginning.
 What is it?

-Metadata is the information that describes your book to a digital world.
+Book metadata is the information that describes your book to a digital world.
 It makes your book searchable on the world wide web.
 Included in your book’s metadata are: the title, the subtitle, the author’s name, the ISBN (which stand for International Standard Book Number), the barcode, the publisher’s name, your author bio, the number of pages in your book, the price of the book, BISAC (Book Industry Standards and Communications) subject codes, keywords, two short descriptions of the book, a long description of the book, the cover image, the text from the back cover, and endorsements for your book.
 Anything that will assist in making your book easier for purchasers to find your book should be included in your book’s metadata.

 Why Does Metadata Matter?